dsalomoni/bdb-2022/README.md

 ## Create a docker network

+This is a Docker virtual network used by the containers that you will instantiate in this course.

 `docker network create bdb-net`

 ## Start the Jupyter notebook

 Remember to **change the password** to access Jupyter (parameter `JUPYTER_TOKEN` in the command below).
-Once the docker container is started, connect to http://127.0.0.1:8888.
-Note that with the command below access is only permitted from the PC where docker is running.
+Once the Docker container is started, connect to http://127.0.0.1:8888.
+Note that with the command below access is only permitted from the PC where Docker is running.

 ### If you run Linux or MacOS: